CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 ## Layout

 A tile is composed of two sections: a header immediately followed by a body.
-The following figures shows the batched 3D model layout (dashes indicate optional fields).
+The following figure shows the batched 3D model layout (dashes indicate optional fields):

 ![](figures/layout.png)